How to Add Existing Invoices to Accounts in Cornerstone

 Alternative Method: Using Add Text with GL Code

-If you prefer not to use inventory items:
+If you prefer not to use inventory items, you can use the Add Text method instead.

 When to Use Add Text